ByteDance: Funding and ownership

+ByteDance is backed financially by Jeff Yass's Susquehanna International Group, Primavera Capital Group, Kohlberg Kravis Roberts, SoftBank Group, Sequoia Capital, General Atlantic, and Hillhouse Capital Group.
+As of November 2024, it was estimated to be valued at $300 billion.

+ByteDance's owners include investors outside of China (60%), its founders and Chinese investors (20%), and employees (20%).
+In 2021, the state-owned China Internet Investment Fund purchased a 1% stake in ByteDance's main Chinese subsidiary, Beijing ByteDance Technology (formerly Beijing Douyin Information Service), as a golden share investment and seated Wu Shugang, a government official with a background in government propaganda, as one of the subsidiary's board members.

+In 2023, G42 purchased a stake in ByteDance.

 Management

 Zhang Yiming was ByteDance's chairman and CEO from its founding in 2012 until 2021, when co-founder Liang Rubo took over as CEO.

 On 19 May 2020, ByteDance and Disney released an announcement that Kevin Mayer, head of Disney's streaming business, would join ByteDance.
-From June 2020 to his resignation 26 August 2020, Mayer served as the CEO of TikTok and the COO of ByteDance, reporting directly to the company CEO Zhang Yiming.
-In 2021, Chew Shouzi, former CFO of Xiaomi, took over as TikTok CEO.
+From June 2020 to his resignation 26 August 2020, Mayer was the CEO of TikTok and the COO of ByteDance, reporting directly to the company CEO Zhang Yiming.
+In 2021, Shou Zi Chew, former CFO of Xiaomi, took over as TikTok CEO.

-As with many Chinese companies, ByteDance has an internal Chinese Communist Party (CCP) committee with Vice President Zhang Fuping serving as the company's CCP Committee Secretary.
-In 2018, Zhang Fuping stated that ByteDance should "transmit the correct political direction, public opinion guidance and value orientation into every business and product line."
+In 2014, ByteDance established an internal Chinese Communist Party (CCP) committee.
+The company's vice president, Zhang Fuping, is the company's CCP Committee Secretary.
+According to a report submitted to the Australian Parliament, Zhang Fuping stated that ByteDance should "transmit the correct political direction, public opinion guidance and value orientation into every business and product line."